-Transitioning from chemically straightened to natural hair is definitely a process.
+Transitioning from chemically straightened to natural hair is a process.
 If you don't want to do the big chop and get rid of your processed hair in one fell swoop, you have to live with two different textures of hair as it grows out.
-Here's what to expect when growing your hair out, Creme of Nature hairstylist and natural hair educator Pat Grant Williams wants us to understand the three phases of hair growth.
+Before we talk about what to expect when growing your hair out, Creme of Nature hairstylist and natural hair educator Pat Grant Williams wants us to understand the three phases of hair growth.
 "At any given time, some of your is hair is growing, resting and shedding," Williams explains.

 Your hair will grow between a half to one inch in the first two months.
 This might be an easy time if you stuck to the general relaxer guideline of touch-ups every eight weeks.
 It's not too early to start thinking about good transition styles for the months ahead.
 If you aren't particularly confident in your styling abilities, take this time to practice and see if there are any styles that you can master for days when you need a quick and easy fallback hairdo.

 Around the third month, you should have between one and two inches of new growth.
 This is when the transition can get more challenging, as you need to be very diligent in taking care of your tresses where your relaxed hair meets the new growth.
-If you haven't already, begin using protein treatments about once a month.
+If you haven't already begin using protein treatments about once a month.
 Alternate these with deep conditioners, which you should apply at least twice a month.
-It's important to keep the balance of protein and moisture in your hair at optimal levels to minimize breakage.
+It's important to keep the balance of protein and moisture in your hair at optimal levels to try to minimize breakage.

 By now, you may have between two and three inches of new growth.
 Your relaxed hair will look markedly different from your curls and coils.
-(If you had a texturizer instead of a relaxer, you probably won't be as noticeable.)
+(If you had a texturizer instead of a relaxer, the difference probably won't be as noticeable.)
 Daily styling may be a challenge; the best thing to do would be to try styles that make the most of your curls, rather than fighting to straighten this new growth.

 You might want to trim one to two inches of hair.
 Or, consider braid extensions as a way to get through the next few months.
 Some people obsess over how little it seems their hair is growing; wearing extensions is a good way to get your mind off of growth and to reduce daily styling.